Inositol

 Does inositol lower testosterone?

-Taking either D-chiro-inositol or myo-inositol by mouth seems to lower triglyceride and testosterone levels, decrease blood pressure, and improve the function of the ovaries in overweight or obese women with PCOS.
+Taking either D-chiro-inositol or myo-inositol by mouth seems to lower triglyceride and testosterone levels, decrease cardiovascular health, and improve the function of the ovaries in overweight or obese women with PCOS.

 Does inositol help hair growth?

-The supplement is often touted as a cure for thinning hair and balding, but the research is lacking.
+The supplement is often touted as a help maintain for thinning hair and balding, but the research is lacking.
 There is some evidence that inositol helps to reduce testosterone and balance hormones in women with PCOS, which may help reverse thinning hair associated with the condition.

 How long can you take inositol?